ruoshan/autoportforward/README.md

 ## Limitations

-- Currently, `apf` only supports linux container(x64 arch)
+- Currently, `apf` only supports linux container(x64 arch).
-- For Kubernetes, the container must have `tar` installed
+- For Kubernetes, the container must have `tar` installed.
+- If the container is run with readonly rootfs, apf won't work. (apf needs to copy an guest agent into the container)

 ## Tips